FindoraNetwork/findora-wiki/docs/components/dapp/01-overview.md

 ### Setting Up Findora Testnet

-Currently, developing on Findora EVM requires developers to connect to the Findora Forge Testnet.
+Currently, developing on Findora EVM requires developers to connect to the Findora Anvil Testnet.

 See the [Networks](02-network.md) guide for details.